brandoncaulfield/trello-clone/README.md

 <strong>Front end:</strong>

-- Is only hooked up to Boards above
+- Is only hooked up to Boards api above (just displays all boards)
   - Single Board page is still hard coded
   - Cannot create, edit or delete boards or cards